-The City of Santa Maria owns and operates a youth center, senior center, aquatics center, public green, and seven community centers (see [Table REC-1](#), [Figure REC-1](#)) that support aquatics, youth and teen services, senior programs, arts, sports, and special events.
-[The City supplements its facilities through joint use of school gyms and fields and private providers such as the YMCA and Boys and Girls Club.
-As of 2026, the City is constructing a new Sports Complex in the Blosser](#)

-[Southeast Area 5B Specific Plan area to expand athletic facilities and programming opportunities for residents.
-The roughly 21-acre complex is intended to provide additional multipurpose playing fields and supporting amenities to address ongoing demand.
-Paddleboard Yoga Class at the Paul Nelson Aquatics Center, for youth and adult sports, while also creating flexible space for community events.
-This investment supports the City's broader recreation system by increasing capacity and enhancing opportunities for organized and informal sports programming.](#)
+The City of Santa Maria owns and operates a youth center, senior center, aquatics center, public green, and seven community centers (see Table REC-1, Figure REC-1) that support aquatics, youth and teen services, senior programs, arts, sports, and special events.
+As of 2026, the City is constructing a new Sports Complex in the Blosser Southeast Area 5B Specific Plan area to expand athletic facilities and programming opportunities for residents.
+The roughly 21-acre complex is intended to provide additional multipurpose playing fields and supporting amenities to address ongoing demand for youth and adult sports, while also creating flexible space for community events.
+This investment supports the City's broader recreation system by increasing capacity and enhancing opportunities for organized and informal sports programming.

-[The City also supplements its facilities through joint use of school gyms and fields and private providers such as the YMCA and Boys and Girls Club.
-Additional private recreational amenities that the City does not own or maintain benefit residents who have access to these amenities.](#)
+The City also supplements its facilities through joint use of school gyms and fields and private providers such as the YMCA and Boys and Girls Club.
+Additional private recreational amenities that the City does not own or maintain benefit residents who have access to these amenities.